software-mansion-labs/cairo-compiler-workshop/README.md

 4. If you have write access to the repository:
     * Familiarize with [git spr](https://github.com/ejoffe/spr).
     * Otherwise, you're out of luck and familiarize with `git rebase`.
+5. This codebase relies on nightly features of rustfmt, clippy and rustdoc.
+    * Use scripts in the `scripts/` directory for running these tools,
+    * or configure your IDE to use nightly toolchain when doing these tasks.

 # Chapter 1: Compiler architecture